smadhukumar/kafka/environment-setup/environment-setup.md

 ## Task 5: Terraforming

 1. It is time to initialize terraform.
-Run the below command to download necessary terraform files from the OCI provider.
+Run the below command to download the necessary terraform files from the OCI provider.

 	```
 	<copy>